Wind Energy Industry Recovering

 wind powerLONDON, UK (GlobalData), 8 March 2012 – Installed capacity is set to increase as power markets are expected to witness massive growth in multiple regions, following a temporary decline caused by the global recession, a new report by market intelligence experts GlobalData has found.

 The new report* shows that the made a strong recovery from the financial crisis in 2011, helped by the extensive work demanded by sites due for repowering maintenance.
-The historic pattern of installations predicts an enormous surge in the repowering industry within the next five years, and the market is anticipated to experience a whirlwind of activity.
+The historic pattern of power installations predicts an enormous surge in the repowering industry within the next five years, and the market is anticipated to experience a whirlwind of activity.

 The global wind repowering market in 2011 was primarily dominated by Denmark, Germany, the US and India.
 Denmark was the largest wind repowered market with an estimated 213.1 MW, accounting for around 51.6% of the total global repowered capacity.
 Germany, the second largest wind repowered market in 2011 forms around 43.1% of the global repowered capacity.